fidesosu/Pixeldrain-Userscript/README.md

 # Pixeldrain Mods

-This UserScript, enhances the functionality of [Pixeldrain.com](https://pixeldrain.com) by providing additional features related to video playback.
+This UserScript enhances the functionality of [Pixeldrain.com](https://pixeldrain.com) by providing additional features related to video playback.

 Since `10 May 2024` the script "supports" [Patreon.com](https://www.patreon.com) too.